 Yes, but also archtop jazz players like Tal Farlow and Johnny Smith.

-What big Gibson did you use to get that tone?
+Which big Gibson did you use to get that tone?

 I used Frank’s early-’60s Byrdland with flatwound strings.
 I learned to play jazz when I was young, and always felt it would be important to know my way around the neck better than the typical country or rock player.
 Jazz is like going to driving school, as opposed to just passing the driving test.